privateprep/coding-space-website/src/pages/classes/another-class.md

   - description: Locations
     figure: "4"
 checkmarks:
-  - title: "Project-Based Coding"
+  - title: Project-Based Coding
-    content: "All students learn to code using the Socratic Method, allowing them to develop a newfound problem-solving stamina.​​ Beginners code in Scratch, a block based programming language created by MIT.
+    content: All students learn to code using the Socratic Method, allowing them to develop a newfound problem-solving stamina.​​ Beginners code in Scratch, a block based programming language created by MIT.
 Advanced students code in JavaScript or other text-based programming languages.
 Students receive personalized attention and curriculum customization through experienced teachers and a 4:1 camper-to-counselor ratio.
-Learn more about our educational philosophy."
+Learn more about our educational philosophy.
-  - title: "Hands-On Activities"
+  - title: Hands-On Activities
-    content: "Students take a break from their screens and discover the opportunities to create and explore that exist all around them, even in their own living rooms.
-Centered in the world of STEAM, activities will be derived from the fields of engineering, language arts, design, and more."
+    content: Students take a break from their screens and discover the opportunities to create and explore that exist all around them, even in their own living rooms.
+Centered in the world of STEAM, activities will be derived from the fields of engineering, language arts, design, and more.
-  - title: "Weekly Challenges & Reflection"
+  - title: Weekly Challenges & Reflection
-    content: "Students will be challenged each week to learn new programming techniques and stretch their minds in new ways.
-Each class ends with a reflection on the day's work, lessons learned, and future goals."
+    content: Students will be challenged each week to learn new programming techniques and stretch their minds in new ways.
+Each class ends with a reflection on the day's work, lessons learned, and future goals.
 competencies:
   heading: Nevertheless, She Coded
   subheading: .